andycv587/cse15l-lab-reports/README.md

 ![Screenshot of Terminal Output](https://github.com/andycv587/cse15l-lab-reports/blob/main/lab-report-5/2.png?raw=true)

 Thank you for the suggestion.
 It looks like the files are all in the same directory.
 However, I noticed something odd in my Java file.
-Here's the content of Line Counter.java:
+Here's the content of `Line Counter.java`:

 ```java
 //created by User: andys